Stephenjoel2k/Github-Trackr-Frontend/README.md

-# Music Habits
+# Github Trackr

-The front end for your ondemand spotify year in review needs.
+The front end for your github tracking your employee needs.

 ## Preview